The tensor product of p-adic Hilbert spaces: Relation with p -adic Hilbert-Schmidt-class operators

-where we have used the fact that since $U$ is unitary, it maps orthonormal bases into orthonormal bases (cf.\ point {\tt (U$2$)} of Theorem~$5.13$ in~\cite{aniello2023trace}).
+i.e., as the unitary operator relating the orthonormal bases $\Phi$ and $\Psi$ in $\Hi$ (cf.\ property {\tt (U$2$)} of Theorem~$5.13$ in~\cite{aniello2023trace}).
 Moreover, it is clear that $Z=J_\Psi U$ is bounded; hence,~\ref{th.2.17_w1} $\implies$~\ref{th.2.17_w2}.
 Conversely, let $Z$ be as in~\ref{th.2.17_w2}.
 Since it is conjugate-linear, we can express $Z$ as $Z=J_\Psi L$, where $J_\Psi$ is the conjugation operator associated with the orthonormal basis $\Psi\equiv\{\psi_n\}_{n\in\N}$, and $L$ is some linear operator in $\Hi$ (see Remark~\ref{rem.2.17n}).
 Now, since, by assumption, $Z$ is a bounded operator, $L$ is bounded too.
 Moreover, by observing that

-we can conclude that $L\phi_k=\psi_k$, for all $k\in\N$.
-Hence, exploiting point~{\tt (U$2$)} of Theorem~$5.13$ in~\cite{aniello2023trace}, $L$ is unitary and, therefore, $Z$ is an anti-unitary operator.
+we see that $L\phi_k=\psi_k$, for all $k\in\N$.
+Hence, owing again to~{\tt (U$2$)} of Theorem~$5.13$ in~\cite{aniello2023trace}, $L$ is unitary and, therefore, $Z$ is an anti-unitary operator.
 We next prove~\ref{th.2.17_w2} $\implies$~\ref{th.2.17_w3}.
 We have already shown that an anti-unitary operator is completely characterized by condition~\ref{th.2.17_w2}.
 Now, we have that